putongyong/go-bookstore/README.md

 This project is a Book Storage System developed in Go.
 It allows users to store and manage a collection of books, including adding, updating, and deleting book records.
 The system provides a RESTful API to interact with the book storage and is designed to be extendable for various use cases.

 ## Features
-- Add books with title, author, ISBN, and other relevant details.
+- Add books with aame, author, publication, and other relevant details.
 - Retrieve information on stored books.
 - Update existing book records.
 - Delete books from the storage.